-- Read questions and instructions carefully. - Pace themselves. - When checking answers, do it really carefully. - Ask an adult to read the question aloud to you (except in reading test)
+- Read questions and instructions carefully.

+- Pace themselves.

+- When checking answers, do it really carefully.

 During the week

 - Ensure that they get a full night's sleep.

 - Make sure that they have breakfast.

 - Send/bring them to school so that they arrive in good time and properly equipped, including a healthy snack.

 - Check the test timetable.